Managing Specific Phobia: Seven Tips for Overcoming Irrational Fears

 How do you address an irrational fear through mental health care?

-What causes specific phobia, generalized anxiety disorder, and related conditions?
+What causes specific phobias, generalized anxiety disorder, and related conditions?

-Anxiety disorders and phobias can have a number of potential contributors, including environmental factors and family history.
+A person with anxiety disorders and phobias can have a number of potential contributors, including environmental factors and family history.
 For specific phobias, some experts believe that the disorder is around 25-65% genetic.
 Environmental influences like exposure to certain situations, having your fears reaffirmed by others, or a lack of familiarity with something can all contribute to phobias as well.
+This may occur in children, adolescents, or adults.

 When does an irrational fear become a phobia?